Chance-fyi/mouse-gestures/README.md

 A powerful browser plug-in, through simple and intuitive mouse gestures and drag-and-drop operations, so that your web browsing experience more smooth and efficient!

+> ⚠️ **Right-click context menus conflict with gestures in Mac and Linux.When this plugin is enabled, you need to double-click the right button to open the context menu!!!**

 ### Features

 - Mouse Gestures: Press the right mouse button to move around for common browsing operations.